 Trade and investment

-Australia enjoys promising levels of trade with Indonesia.
-Australia is a major supplier of agricultural products (wheat, sugar, cotton, beef, live cattle), minerals (gold, iron ore and concentrates) and energy (coal, crude petroleum), which support Indonesia’s food security, energy security and economic growth.
+Australia enjoys strong trade with Indonesia.
+Australia is a major supplier of agricultural products (wheat, live cattle, beef, cotton), minerals (gold, iron ore, aluminium oxide and concentrates) and energy (coal, crude petroleum), which support Indonesia’s food security, energy security and economic growth.

 Indonesia's growing consumer market is also looking to Australia for food and beverages, healthcare, education, tourism and other quality Australian exports.
+In 2024 over 24,000 Indonesians were studying in Australia on a student visa.
 Opportunities for other sectors are emerging as the Indonesian economy continues to grow, transform and become more open.

-Attracting foreign investment is a priority of the Indonesian government.
-Indonesia's economy is the world's 16th largest and grew an estimated 5.0 per cent in 2023 according to the IMF.
-Indonesia's favourable macroeconomic trends, demographic fundamentals and economic policy settings contribute to an investment environment that may present opportunities to Australian investors.
-In 2023, Australian investment in Indonesia totalled $1.27 billion, and Indonesian investment in Australia totalled $2.22 billion.
+Indonesia's economy is the world's 17th largest (nominal GDP) and is projected by the IMF to grow 4.7 per cent in 2025.
+Attracting foreign investment is a priority for the Indonesian government and Indonesia's favourable macroeconomic trends, demographic fundamentals and economic policy settings contribute to an investment environment that may present opportunities to Australian investors.
+In 2024, the total stock of Australian investment in Indonesia was valued at $1.36 billion and the total stock of Indonesian investment in Australia was valued at $1.42 billion.

-In September 2023, the Prime Minister launched Invested: Australia’s Southeast Asia Economic Strategy to 2040 (the Moore Report) in Jakarta to unlock opportunities in trade and investment.
-The Invested: Indonesia to 2040 investment market guide outlines the size of the market opportunity, reforms Indonesia has made to attract investment and opportunities in key Indonesian sectors.
+Invested: Australia’s Southeast Asia Economic Strategy to 2040 (the Moore Report) was launched by the Prime Minister in Jakarta in 2023.
+The Invested: Indonesia to 2040 investment market guide outlines the size of the market opportunity for Australian businesses, including reforms Indonesia has made to attract investment and opportunities in key Indonesian sectors.

-Australia’s Investment Deal Team in Jakarta, a recommendation of the Moore Report, is working to develop and facilitate deeper Australian investment in Indonesia.
-The $2 billion Southeast Asia Investment Financing Facility is also supporting investment opportunities in Indonesia aligned with the Moore Report.
+Australia’s Investment Deal Team in Jakarta, a recommendation of Invested, is working to develop and facilitate deeper Australian investment in Indonesia.
+The $2 billion Southeast Asia Investment Financing Facility is also supporting investment opportunities in Indonesia aligned Invested.

 Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA)

-The Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) creates the framework for closer economic engagement between Australia and Indonesia.
-IA-CEPA entered into force on 5 July 2020 and opens new markets and opportunities for businesses, primary producers, service providers and investors.
+On 5 July 2025, Australia and Indonesia celebrated the fifth anniversary of the Indonesia-Australia Comprehensive Economic Partnership Agreement's (IA-CEPA) entry into force.
+It created the framework for closer economic engagement between Australia and Indonesia, opening new markets and opportunities for businesses, primary producers, service providers and investors.
+A new phase of Katalis is planned to commence in early 2026.

 Also as part of IA-CEPA, the Indonesia-Australia Skills Development Exchange (SDE) Pilot gives businesses from Australia and Indonesia the opportunity to send employees to undertake workplace placements for up to twelve months in the other country.
-The first exchanges under the Pilot commenced in January 2024.
 The Pilot aims to provide an opportunity for participants to develop their own workplace skills while strengthening cooperation and understanding between Australia and Indonesia.
-Through building strong people-to people links, the Pilot will equip participants with the cultural competency and global perspective necessary to make the most of the opportunities offered by an increasingly interconnected world.
+By building strong people-to people links, the Pilot will equip participants with the cultural competency and global perspective necessary to make the most of the opportunities offered by an increasingly interconnected world.

 Other trade agreements Australia has with Indonesia include the Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA) and the Regional Comprehensive Economic Partnership Agreement (RCEP).
 AANZFTA has reduced a wide range of tariffs on trade between Australia and Indonesia.
 RCEP builds on the outcomes of AANZFTA to promote further growth in the region.